MEAL BENEFIT APPLICATIONS

 Barbara Schank, Director, Food & Nutrition Services

-These teams work with me to develop amazing meals for our students.
-Many of our creations are made from scratch using quality, healthy ingredients.
-Choice and variety are important to students,so our menu is planned to provide a variety of options.
-Each day there are two entree options at the elementary level, and 4-5 entree options available at the middle school and high school levels.
+Choice and variety are important to students, so our menu is planned to provide a variety of options.
+Each day there are two entree options at the elementary level, and 4-5 entree options available at the middle school and high school.

-A lunch is comprised of 5 basic food components: meat/meat alternate; grain; vegetable; fruit; & milk.
+A “school lunch” is comprised of 5 basic food components: meat/meat alternate; grain; vegetable; fruit; & milk.
 Students must select at least 3 of these components for a complete meal (1 of which must be a vegetable or fruit).
-We realize that children can be particular about fruit and vegetable selections and that is why we offer upwards of 10-15 choices for students on most days.
-As a companion to our vegetables, we also make our own ranch dressing which has been developed with input from students.
+We realize that children can be particular about fruit and vegetable selections and that is why we offer upwards of 4+ choices for students on most days.
+As a companion to our vegetable selections, we make our own fresh dressings that have been developed with input from students.

 As you can see, we work very hard to respond to the various nutritional needs of all students.
 If your child has an allergy to any food, please contact your school nurse.

 Purchasing a meal is very easy.
 Every student is assigned a student ID that is tied to his or her meal account.
-Students type in their ID at the register.
-The account is similar to a checking account where purchases are deducted from funds applied to the account.
-Funds can be applied using a credit card, cash, or a check paid to the kitchen cashier or the school office.
-Online credit and debit payments are available by following the payment links on the District website or by using this link: wordwareinc.com.
+The account is similar to a debit account where purchases are immediately deducted from funds applied to the account.
+Funds can be added using a credit card, cash, or a check paid to the kitchen cashier or the school office.
+Online credit and debit payments are available by following the payment links on the District website or by using this link: OmnID.

-The Nutrition Services Program participates in the National School Lunch Program, which is a federally funded program that assists in providing nutritionally balanced, low-cost, or free meals to students each day.
-This packet includes an application to the program, it is also available at your student’s school and electronically on the food services page on the District website.
-The application must be fully completed (be sure to include everyone in your household and all income) and return to the Food Services office by fax, mail, e-mail, or drop it off at your student’s school.
-First-time applicants will need to have their applications approved before the benefits will apply, until that time, full charges will apply.
-For families with benefits from the previous year, a new application must be submitted each school year by the 30th school day or the benefit carry-over will expire.
+Cafe #110 participates in the National School Lunch Program, which is a federally funded program that assists in providing nutritionally balanced, low-cost, or free meals to students each day.
+An Educational Benefits packet is available at your student’s school and electronically on our webpage.
+The application must be fully completed and returned to the Cafe #110 office by mail, e-mail, or drop it off at your student’s school.
+Families with benefits from the previous year must complete a new application every year; the benefit will carry over for the first 30 days, but will then expire on the 31st school day.